Svedrin/meshping/examples/peering_feature_spec.md

   exchange.
 Given meshping is realistically only ever deployed on trusted networks, this is defense-in-depth, not a blocker - it could land independently of the phases above.
+* **Viewing targets**: The UI should not only allow to see a list of peers and view the world from their (last known) perspective, but it should also amend our own view of all our targets to point out that some of our peers are monitoring the same target as well, so that we can offer to compare both measurements in a single graph.